 Typically the cost per ounce or pound is a lot less in larger packages.
-When you meal plan try to stick to 2-3 different meats during the next two weeks so you can buy in bulk and save money.
+So when you meal plan, try to stick to 2-3 different meats during the next two weeks so you can buy in bulk and save money.

 5. Go through your house and see what items you need to buy.

 Try to buy only the items you will run out of during the next two weeks.
 This includes food, toiletry items, cleaning products, and any other items you need.
 If you have enough to make it through two weeks, then put it off until the next grocery trip.

 6. If your family enjoys eating out, then plan for it.